 1. Youth Savings Custodial (NYUTMA)* for children aged 0-17.

 2. Young Adult Savings for older children aged 18-20.

-These savings accounts offer no annual fees, a low minimum opening deposit (only $5), competitive interest rates (2.00% APY** on the first $1,000), and quarterly dividends to help you teach them that saving money always pays.
+These savings accounts offer no annual fees, a low minimum opening deposit (only $5), and quarterly dividends to help you teach them that saving money always pays.

 To help your child get the most out of a new or existing account, we suggest you: